20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 ## 5. Reverse/backwards automatic differentiation

-In forwards differentiaton, we start at the roots of a tree, and may build towards several results from those roots.
+In forwards differentiaton, you start at the roots of a tree, and may build towards several results from those roots.
 In reverse differentiation, we start at the end with those results, and walk up the tree towards our roots

 Reverse differentiation works quite differently.
-We start off by setting a concrete value for our *end* derivative at the output, and then start differentiating backwards.
-With forward mode differentiation, at each step we carry forwards concrete values for all the derivatives, eg
+You start off by setting a concrete value for our *end* derivative at the output, and then start differentiating backwards.
+With forward mode differentiation, at each step you carry forwards concrete values for all the derivatives, eg

 `a + bex + cey + dez`

 Which means 4 calculations are being done in parallel.
-With reverse mode differentiation, as we walk up the graph, only one value is calculated - which is the the derivatives of the functions with respect to each other
+With reverse mode differentiation, as you walk up the graph, only one value is calculated - which is the the derivatives of the functions with respect to each other

 For example, given the sequence of statements, representing the function y = f(x), aka sin(x + x^2)